nilsnolde/valhalla-qgis-plugin/README.md

 - our public [FOSSGIS server](https://valhalla.openstreetmap.de/) is [both rate-limited and distance-limited](https://github.com/valhalla/valhalla/discussions/3373#discussioncomment-1644713) and some use cases require more than is publicly available
 - lots of QGIS users might not be very comfortable or are even prohibited to set up a local Valhalla server via e.g. docker

-While the fully integrated solution tries to install the Python package [`pyvalhalla-weekly`](https://pypi.org/project/pyvalhalla-weekly/) for you, there are probably situations where that will fail in some way (note, this plugin is only CI tested on Linux).
+While the fully integrated solution tries to install the Python package [`pyvalhalla`](https://pypi.org/project/pyvalhalla/) for you, there are probably situations where that will fail in some way (note, this plugin is only CI tested on Linux).
 In those cases, you can still do the following:

 - if you have the skills and/or permission, set up a local Valhalla server using one of our [docker images](https://github.com/valhalla/valhalla/tree/master/docker)
 - even if the Python package installation fails, you can still use it if you have permissions to download from [PyPI](https://pypi.org/) **and
 ** permissions to execute "random" programs:
-  - download the latest [`pyvalhalla-weekly` wheel](https://pypi.org/project/pyvalhalla-weekly/#files) for your platform
+  - download the latest [`pyvalhalla` wheel](https://pypi.org/project/pyvalhalla/#files) for your platform
   - the wheel is really just a ZIP file, so you can unzip it to wherever you want
   - go to the plugin's "local server" settings and point the "Binaries" path to `<unzipped_pyvalhalla_path>/bin`
   - now you should be able to use the fully local setup